Arttrav History

 December 2004: Arttrav in its early forms

 When I returned home to Florence, my husband Tommaso encouraged me to expand my online information to Florence and buy a real domain.
-Somehow he thought that this site might make us some money.
-Ha!
 He also taught me Macromedia Dreamweaver to build the website.
 The design limits that you can see in the screenshot are result of what you could do back then.
 We were never really all that happy with the functionality of this website, nor with the cheesy multicoloured maiolica-inspired colours.

 The chosen name, “arttrav”, is a combination of art and travel.
 It is a homage to the concept of “SlowTravel” (www.slowtrav.com), or staying in one place for a while; itself a counterpart to the concept of “Slow Food” (www.slowfood.com), an important eco-gastronomic movement.
 We heartily subscribe to both these movements and make frequent use of their internet resources.